saiema/saiema.github.io/index.md

 <div style="text-align: justify">

-I am a <a href="https://www.conicet.gov.ar">CONICET</a> funded PhD student at the <a href="http://diogenes.dc.exa.unrc.edu.ar/research/">Software Engineering and Formal Methods Group</a> working under the supervision of Professor German Regis.
+I am a <a href="https://www.conicet.gov.ar">CONICET</a> funded PhD student at the <a href="http://diogenes.dc.exa.unrc.edu.ar/research/">Software Engineering and Formal Methods Group</a> working under the supervision of Professor German Regis. :e-mail:

 </div>